opea-project/GenAIExamples/comps/retrievers/README.md

 pip install -r requirements.txt
 ```

-## Setup Vectordb Service
+## Setup VectorDB Service

-You need to setup your own vectordb service (Redis in this example), and ingest your knowledge documents into the vector database.
+You need to setup your own VectorDB service (Redis in this example), and ingest your knowledge documents into the vector database.

 As for Redis, you could start a docker container using the following commands.
 Remember to ingest data into it manually.

 ```bash
 docker run -d --name="redis-vector-db" -p 6379:6379 -p 8001:8001 redis/redis-stack:7.2.0-v9